badmikko/EsphoMaTrix/README.md

 # EspHoMaTriX (ehmtx)
-A simple DIY status display build with a flexible 8x32 RGB LED panel implemented with [esphome.io](https://esphome.io)
+A simple DIY status display, build with a flexible 8x32 RGB LED panel implemented with [esphome.io](https://esphome.io)

 # Introduction

-There are some "RGB-matrix" status displays/clocks out there, the commercial one from Lamtric and some very good d.i.y.-alternatives.
+There are some "RGB-matrix" status displays/clocks out there, the commercial one from Lametric and some very good d.i.y.-alternatives.

 - [LaMetric](https://lametric.com/en-US/) commercial ~ 199€
 - [Awtrix](https://awtrixdocs.blueforcer.de/#/)
 - [PixelIt](https://docs.bastelbunker.de/pixelit/)

 The other d.i.y. solutions have their pros and cons.
 I tried both and used AwTrix for a long time.
-But the cons are so big (after my opinion) that i started an esphome.io variant targeted to an optimized homeassistant integration.
+But the cons are so big (after my opinion) that i started an esphome.io variant.
+Targeted to an optimized homeassistant integration.
 The main reason, for me is the homeassistant integration!

 ## State

 **First release!**

-It is a working solution with the core funtionality coded.
-Advanced features, like automatic brigtness control can be done with esphome actions and automations.
+It is a working solution with core functionality coded.
+Advanced features, like automatic brightness control can be done with esphome actions and automations.

 See it in action [youtube](https://www.youtube.com/watch?v=ZyaFj7ArIdY) (boring, no sound but subtitles)